GlareDB/glaredb/CONTRIBUTING.md

 When writing unit tests, aims to keep the scope small with a minimal amount of setup required.

+### Functional Tests

+Functional tests are tests executed against running GlareDB instances, and can provide insight as to whether the system as a whole is working as intended.

+There are two types of functional tests in this repo: **SQL Logic Tests** and **Postgres Protocol Tests**.

-### SQL Logic Tests
+#### SQL Logic Tests

 SQL logic tests run end-to-end tests that execute actual SQL queries against a running database.
+These should be used when testing the logical output of SQL commands (e.g. asserting that a builtin function returns the correct results, or ensuring that transactions are appropriately isolated).

-These tests can be found in `testdata/sqllogictest`.
+Test cases can be found in `testdata/sqllogictest`.

 `slt_runner` can run either against an external database using the `external` subcommand, or spin up an embedded database with the `embedded` subcommand.